 Song Dynasty China

-The first part of the Song Dynasty is called the Northern Song.
+April 2017 - The first part of the Song Dynasty is called the Northern Song.
 In 960 AD, one of the generals of the declining T'ang Dynasty managed to reunify China under his control.
 This general's name was Chao K'uang-yin, but once he became emperor he renamed himself Song T'ai Tsu.
+The old Han Dynasty examinations became more and more important to Chinese government, and from the Song Dynasty on, these examinations were really the only way to get political power in China.
+Song T'ai Tsu was a Buddhist, who sent 150 Buddhist monks from China to India to be educated there, and opened many new universities and schools in China.

 Song T'ai Tsu was a strong emperor who kept the army firmly under his control, but after Song T'ai Tsu died, his successors did not do as well, and China's defenses became weak.
 The Song Dynasty never controlled as large an empire as the T'ang had.
-In 1004 AD, the Song made peace with the Khitans in the north-east, and in 1044 they made peace with the Western Hsia in the north-west.
-The emperors had to pay heaps of gold to these people every year in order to keep them from attacking China.
+In 1004 AD, the Song made peace with the Khitan in the north-east, and in 1044 they made peace with the Western Hsia in the north-west.
+The emperors had to pay heaps of gold to these people every year in order to keep them from attacking China (You could call that tribute, or you could call it taxes).

-On the other hand, the old Han Dynasty examinations became more and more important to Chinese government, and from the Song Dynasty on, these examinations were really the only way to get political power in China.
-But paying out the gold meant that poor people had to pay high taxes, and everyone was unhappy.
+Whatever you call it, paying gold to the Khitan meant that poor people had to pay high taxes, and everyone was unhappy.
 Some people wanted to keep making the payments anyway, and other people thought it would be better to try to fight the northern invaders off.
 These two groups kept fighting with each other.
 First one would get into power and then the other.

-Then about 1110 AD, the Song emperor made an alliance with the Jurchen of Manchuria to fight the Khitans and get them out of China.
+Then about 1110 AD, the Song emperor made an alliance with the Jurchen of Manchuria to fight the Khitan and get them out of China.
 It worked great!
-But once the Khitans were out, in 1115, the Juchens took over the Song capital of Kaifeng.
+But once the Khitan were out, in 1115, the Jurchens took over the Song capital of Kaifeng.
 The Jurchens took the emperor and his son prisoner.

 In the 1230s, the Song Dynasty made an alliance with the Mongols to get rid of the Jurchen.
 Again, the plan worked, but the Mongols took over northern China instead.
 In 1279 AD the Mongols came even further south and killed the last of the Song emperors.